-- 1. I have reviewed this Amendment No. 1 to the annual report on Form 10-K of Consumer Portfolio Services, Inc.; and - 2.
-Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report.
+- 1. I have reviewed this Amendment No. 1 to the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 of Consumer Portfolio Services, Inc.; - 2.
+Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;

-Date: April 29, 2020
+Date: May 2, 2022

 /s/ Jeffrey P. Fritz

 Jeffrey P. Fritz

-Executive Vice President and Chief Financial Officer
+Executive Vice President and

+Chief Financial Officer